jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 # What?
-This **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation (originally based on their version 3.0.7, but also includes the changes up to 3.1.0 so far).
+This **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation.
+It was originally based on their version 3.0.7 (28th of August 2017), but also includes the changes up to 3.1.0 so far.
-Some fixes from this version were accepted by Combodo back in August 2018 and are now part of the official version.
+Some fixes in this version were accepted by Combodo back in August 2018 and are now part of the official version.
 What is different?
 In a few cases, Combodo's implementation of Mail to Ticket Automation was not sufficient enough.
-This extension offers some additional policies.
+This extension offers some additional policies that can be enforced and also adds a few automated actions if those policies are violated.
+For example, it's possible to force callers to NOT have other recipients in the message sent to the helpdesk.
 One thing is important here: it's actually recommended to set **use_message_id_as_uid** to 'true' in the config file in a lot of cases to avoid duplicates (Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).
 Otherwise, configuration settings are mostly similar to https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email
 For IMAP, here's a quick example on the configuration options (config-itop.php).
 Also make sure the PHP IMAP extension is enabled.